Understanding Binary Patch Diffing

 Analysis Steps

-• 2 Generate diff using tools or scripts
+• 2 Generate the diff using your chosen tools or scripts.

 What Diffs Reveal

-• Added Features: New code blocks or library calls
+• Added Features: New code blocks appear, fresh library calls emerge, revealing functionality that didn't exist before.

 Handling Advanced Scenarios